Back to Document

 Alcohol abuse means drinking too much on purpose.
 Alcohol abuse does not include a strong craving for alcohol.
 It does not include a loss of control over drinking or being dependent on alcohol.

-Not everyone who abuses alcohol becomes an alcoholic.
-Alcohol abuse includes one or more of these:
+Alcohol use disorder can start as alcohol abuse.
+Alcohol abuse includes 1 or more of these:

 - You drink while driving or running a machine.